How Playing The Church Numbers Game Works

 All of it was God meeting people where they were in their delusional idea of Him—not endorsing where they thought He lived.
 In short: God moves because He is faithful, not because what we’re doing is right.

-Which brings us to what we’ve labeled “church”—and to a couple questions that were deeply uncomfortable for me when I was pastoring one.
+And that realization forced me to confront what we’ve come to call “church”—along with a couple of questions that became deeply uncomfortable when I was pastoring one.

 Is your church doing what Jesus did?